CS601-F18/side-project-hiepbui11395/README.md

 ### Part 1 - System Design
 The web application will be implemented by using Java with Spring Framework.

 ### Part 2 - Database Desin
 ![alt DBDesign](https://i.imgur.com/of9bCGk.jpg)
+[x] Design database
+[x] Design entity base on DB

 ### Part 3 - Security
 This web page will have three roles, GUEST, USER(GAMER) and ADMIN.
 GUEST can only see generic information.
 USER can create their profile with playing games, playing times and get recommendation.
 ADMIN can fetch data from API and put into server database
+[x] Login
+[x] Register
+[x] Logout

 ### Part 4 - Fetching data
-Games and Genre data will be fetch from GiantBomb database by using their supported API (https://www.giantbomb.com/api/) ADMIN will login and choose Fetch DB to get data/put new data into database.
+Games and Genre data will be fetch from GiantBomb database by using their supported API (https://www.giantbomb.com/api/)
+ADMIN will login and choose Fetch DB to get data/put new data into database.
+[x] Fetch Genres data
+[x] Fetch Games data
+[] Because of the limitation of free API, make the fetching process delay every N request

-### Part 5 - Recommend USER to each other
+### Part 5 - User ability
-Base on their input game -> playing time, system will suggest people who have the same interesting, then the same playing time
+[x] View account detail
+[x] Add game with time
+[x] View list of game and number of user
+[] Make table list of games searchable
+[] View list of genre
+[] View game base on genre
+[] View the gamer who play that game

 ### Part 6 - Connecting people
 Two USER(GAMER) can connect with each other after they login and go to the other profile.
+[x] View list of gamer
+[] Make list of gamer searchable
+[] Sort list of gamer base on the game current gamer play [x] Add friend/Following
+[] View Friend/Following list

 ### Part 7 - Commenting/Chatting
 Two USER(GAMER) can communicate with each other after they login and go to the other profile.